Updated: Apr 28, 2022

 Water expresses elegance in the grace of a babbling brook, great power in the force of a surging whirlpool or an epic surfing wave at Mavericks, and devastating destruction as a tsunami or a 100-year deluge.
 Water is unassuming, but alive with energy; seemingly inert, but the personification of vitality.
 Water is a riddle of life and, on balance, may be the most miraculous and, at the same time, disrespected substance on Earth.

 With water, words fail us, yet it is intimately infused into our language.
 As they say, “A rising tide raises all ships”.
 We “go with the flow” when we cooperate, or “blow off steam” when we get upset.
 We “freeze up” when we get nervous, and “make a splash” when we become influential.
-Inexperience is described as being “wet behind the ears” and a bad mortgage is described as being “underwater”.
+Inexperience is described as being “wet behind the ears” and being in debt is described as being “underwater”.
 We say these things without even thinking about them, and these phrases represent a mere “drop in the bucket” of the ways that water is infused into human culture.

 Water is life.
 It is the substance we look for to seek the potential for living organisms on other planets.
-Water is the sea that our spirit swims in to generate the ideas that manifest the world we inhabit.
+Water is the sea that our spirit swims in through our body to generate the ideas that manifest the physical world we inhabit.
 In the words of the poet Wallace Stevens, “Human nature is like water, it takes the shape of its container.”

 Philip Ball, author of H2O: A Biography of Water puts it this way, “No one really understands water.
 It’s embarrassing to admit it, but the stuff that covers two-thirds of our planet is still a mystery.
 Worse, the more we look, the more the problems accumulate: new techniques probing deeper into the molecular architecture of liquid water are throwing up more puzzles.”